rurban/libbf/readme.txt

 bfbench) but it is not needed to build libbf.
 The included SoftFP code (softfp* files) is only used by the bftest test tool.

-TinyPI example: the "tinypi" executable uses the portable code.
-The "tinypi-avx2" executable uses the AVX2 implementation.
+BFPI example: the "bfpi" executable uses the portable code.
+The "bfpi-avx2" executable uses the AVX2 implementation.
 An x86 CPU of at least the Intel Haswell generation is necessary for AVX2.

 3) Design principles
 --------------------